Georgia Tax Liens & How to Release

 The Creation of Tax Liens in Georgia

-So, how does a Georgia tax lien get created in the first place?
-It all starts when the taxpayer fails to pay the tax debt they owe.
-The DOR will reach out to the taxpayer in an attempt to collect.
-If you don’t contact the agency, they have the right to take further action.
+If a taxpayer fails to pay the tax debt they owe, the DOR will reach out to collect.
+If you don’t contact the agency, they have the right to file a tax lien.
+They’ll file a lien with the Clerk of Superior Court in your county.

 Types of Taxes that Can Lead to a Lien